 Karen Weldin Stewart is Delaware's Insurance Commissioner.

-First elected in 2008, and re-elected in 2012 as Delaware's 25th Insurance Commissioner, Karen Weldin Stewart leads a regulatory agency with jurisdiction that ranks 10th in the United States in national written premium and companies with $506 billion in assets.
+First elected in 2008, and re-elected in 2012 as Delaware's 25th Insurance Commissioner, Karen Weldin Stewart leads a regulatory agency with jurisdiction that ranks 12th in the United States in national written premium and companies with $489 billion in assets.
 Stewart heads the Delaware Department of Insurance (DOI), the largest consumer protection agency in the state.
-As Insurance Commissioner, she regulates Delaware's insurance industry, which makes up almost one-twelfth of the Delaware's annual revenues at approximately $100 million.
+As Insurance Commissioner, she regulates Delaware's insurance industry, which makes up almost one-twelfth of the Delaware's annual revenues at nearly $100 million.

 Stewart's roots in the state trace back to the 1600's when her Quaker ancestors immigrated to America.
 Commissioner Stewart was reared in Claymont, Delaware and is the daughter of the late Walter J. Weldin and Concepcion Fernandez Weldin.
 She is a graduate of Claymont High School and Brandywine College.

 In 1991, Stewart founded the International Association of Insurance Receivers (IAIR) and was elected three times as President.
 Stewart received her Certification for Insurance Receiver, multiple lines in 1995 (CIR-ML).

 Commissioner Stewart currently serves on 20 NAIC committees, task forces and working groups.
 She serves as the vice chair of the NAIC's Receivership and Insolvency (E) Task Force.
 Additionally, Commissioner Stewart is a member of the Supervisory College of Berkshire Hathaway, AIG, MetLife, SCOR, Sun Life, XL Group, Zurich, Munich, Fairfax Financial, Partner RE Group and Swiss RE.